Boredom at Work: Why It’s Essential to Keep Employees Engaged and Satisfied

 Boredom at your company means more than just employees yawning in their cubicles.
 It also means more than employee motivation.
 No matter how important a job is, no one wants to do it if there’s not something fulfilling about it.
 That means that crucial tasks might never be completed simply because no one wants to go through the drudgery of doing them.
 It’s a serious problem in any line of business.

 Bored employees are also employees who just aren’t performing at their best.
 You don’t put forth your best effort when you’re bored with something, and neither do the people who work for you.
 Yes, it’s true that some boredom at work is probably inevitable.
 However, if boredom is the prevailing mood in your workplace, employees will start doing the bare minimum to get by.
-It might be because they do not receive adequate recognition for past achievements.
-They might also feel that anyone appreciates the drudge-work they have to do on a daily basis.
+It might be because they do not receive adequate employee recognition for past achievements.
+They might also feel that no one appreciates the drudgework they have to do on a daily basis.

 Whatever the cause, it’s essential to remember that boredom isn’t just a problem in the lower ranks of your organization.
 It can affect people at every level of your organization, and that’s especially true if your company has been taken over by paperwork, meetings and endless emails.
 Unfortunately, boredom is just as deadly to productivity and creativity in corner offices as it is in crowded cubicles.